adineskumar/Pig/README.md

 # Pig
-This folder contains all the examples for PIG
+This folder contains all the examples for PIG.